DanielYu2004/HTN-Backend-Challenge/README.md

 By following standard normalization rules, I eliminated redundant data and ensured that the database is logically structured, making it easier to maintain and query.

+Social Media QR Codes
+-
+I really enjoyed the social media QR code system Hack the North had at 2022's event.
+It made networking with other participants seem really natural, and I was quite surprised that I've never seen this feature implemented at other hackathons before.
+Since the deadline was extended, I decided to steal that functionality for my challenge submission.
+How does it work?

+When updating/creating a hacker, you can additionally add `instagram` and `twitter` fields that represent the hacker's respective social media handle.
+Hackers can then generate a QR code (or url), that other hackers can scan with their phone (or go to the url) to see a page of that person's social media profiles.

 Features:
 -
 - Data Validation